FaddiADabain/My-Portfolio/README.md

 # Portfolio Website - Faddi Dabain

 Welcome to the repository for my personal portfolio website.
-This project showcases my skills, projects, and professional experience as a Computer Science student and IT Support Specialist.
+This project showcases my skills, projects, and professional experience as a Computer Science student.

 [<img src="./vite-project/src/assets/images/SitePreview.png">](https://dabainfolio.web.app/)
 *Click on the preview above to visit my portfolio*